QR4.4.8 Mass is Energy

 QR4.4.2 Filling a Plane

-A processing model explains this law in channel terms.
-A ray of light can use all the channels of a point on its axis, so it has full intensity on that axis but on other channels, its strength projects according to angle following the cosine law.
-Rays of light on the same axis then compete for the same channels, while rays at right angles don’t compete for channels.
-In-between, rays share channels based on the cosine of the angle between them, so the cosine law explains how they fill the channels of a point.
+In processing terms, a ray of light at a point can access all the channels on its axis, but also spins to project onto other channels on other axes according to angle by the cosine law.
+Rays of light on the same axis then compete for the same channels, while rays at right angles don’t compete for channels at all.
+In-between, rays compete for channels based on the cosine of the angle between them.

-In the last section, electrons arose when two extreme light rays overloaded the channels of a line through a point, so can a collision of three extreme rays produce the same effect for a plane?
-Can the logic applied to a line for electrons be extended to a plane for quarks?
+For electrons, two extreme light rays overloaded the channels of a line through a point, so can three extreme rays do the same for a plane?
+Can quarks then arise in the same way that electrons did?

-For electrons, the channel capacity of a line was taken to be one, so if light at right angles uses different channels, the bandwidth of a plane through a point is two.
-Hence, if two extreme light rays fill the channels of a line through a point, four extreme light rays are needed to fill a plane though it.
+Previously, the line axis bandwidth was taken to be one, so the bandwidth of a plane through a point is two.
+Hence, if two extreme light rays fill the channels of a line through a point, four rays are needed to fill a plane through it.

 Figure 4.9.
 Three extreme light beams meet

-In Figure 4.9, three equal-angle extreme rays meeting at a point aren’t enough to fill the bandwidth of a plane.
-Each ray fills half the bandwidth of a line axis, but three times a half is 1.5 not two, so the result isn’t stable because there are unfilled channels that another entity could exploit.
-Dividing the plane bandwidth of two between three axes gives each a two-thirds bandwidth, as three times two-thirds gives the plane bandwidth of two
+In Figure 4.9, three equal-angle extreme rays meeting at a point can’t fill the bandwidth of a plane.
+Each ray fills half of its line axis bandwidth but three times a half is 1.5 not two, so the result isn’t stable, as there are unfilled channels that another entity could exploit.
+Dividing the plane bandwidth of two between three axes gives each a two-thirds bandwidth.

 Next